vedmakk/a11y-deepsee/README.md

   - green dot that indicates where the audio source is panned
 - Runs locally (no internet connection once the model checkpoint has been downloaded the first time).

-> NOTE This proof-of-concept uses simple stereo panning – it already works surprisingly well with AirPods (Pro / Max) and other headphones but does **not** use Apple’s head-tracked spatial audio APIs.
+> NOTE This proof-of-concept uses simple stereo panning – it does **not** use Apple’s head-tracked spatial audio APIs.
 You can improve fidelity by implementing an `AudioOutput` that uses a true binaural renderer (e.g. `pyroomacoustics`).

 ## Installation